brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX. SHINING THE LIGHT OF WISDOM.md

 - Highlight(pink) - Location 5447
 annihilationism (ucchedavāda), holds that at death the person is utterly annihilated.
 There is no spiritual dimension to human existence and thus no personal survival of any sort.

+- Highlight(pink) - Location 6202
+“This world, Kaccāna, for the most part depends upon a duality—upon the idea of existence and the idea of nonexistence.46 But for one who sees the origin of the world as it really is with correct wisdom, there is no idea of nonexistence in regard to the world.
+And for one who sees the cessation of the world as it really is with correct wisdom, there is no idea of existence in regard to the world.47
+(Samyutta Nikaya 12:15; II 16–17)

+- Highlight(pink) - Location 6210
+“‘All exists’: Kaccāna, this is one extreme.
+‘All does not exist’: this is the second extreme.
+Without veering toward either of these extremes, the Tathāgata teaches the Dhamma by the middle:
+(Samyutta Nikaya 12:15; II 16–17)

 - Highlight(pink) - Location 5448
 For the Buddha, both extremes pose insuperable problems.
 Eternalism encourages an obstinate clinging to the five aggregates, which are really impermanent and devoid of a substantial self; annihilationism threatens to undermine ethics and to make suffering the product of chance.